CalConnect/DEVGUIDE/_pages/iMip/iMip-security.md

   * Organizer address
   * Attendee addresses
   * sent-by address
-  * delegated-to and delegated-from adresses.
+  * delegated-to and delegated-from addresses.

 Email client do not need to adjust headers to try to provide that information.
 They should hand over the event to a calendar client and